 From project manager to leader of strategic initiatives2.
-September 2021 - Thomas Peter Rønholt, Project Management Consultant and Client Director at Mannaz Share this page
+September 2021 - Thomas Peter Rønholt, Project Management Consultant and Client Director at Mannaz Share

 As well as being able to deliver the right projects, all organisations deliver value to their clients through the knowledge and competencies of the professionals who work for them.
 Likewise, is the strategic implementation carried out through the selection of projects as part of the overall project portfolio.